Looking for financial literacy basics? Learn how to manage money with our financial literacy guide.

 - The importance of saving statements for three years or more.

 Most banks and credit unions offer online banking tools that make managing your accounts easier than ever.
-Online account management is not the only way to effectively manage your account, but there are many advantages that make online banking worth considering.
-And even if you are managing your accounts online already, there may be features and strategies that could minimize fees and help to organize your bills - all from one convenient online destination.
+While online account management is not the only way to effectively manage your accounts, it does have many advantages.

-- Electronic Bill Payment - Paying bills online not only saves stamps and envelopes, it helps to reduce the chances that you will miss a payment as the result of a move or trip away from home.
-Just make sure to discontinue any automatic bill payments before changing or closing your account.
+- Electronic Bill Payment - Paying bills online not only saves stamps, it helps to reduce the chances that you will miss a payment as the result of a move or trip away from home.

-- Custom Alerts - You may set up alerts for common events or situations.
+- Automated Alerts - You can often set up alerts for common situations.
 For example, you may be able to set up an alert when your balance reaches a certain threshold or as a reminder to pay a bill.

-- Exporting Account Information - You may easily export your transactions to a money management program such as Quicken or even to a simple spreadsheet for easy tracking of your income and spending.
+- Exporting Account Information - You can easily export your transactions to a money management program such as Quicken or even to a simple spreadsheet for easy tracking over time.

 Students and Credit Cards